 What qualifies as a “crime of violence” under the VGMVPA?

 A “crime of violence” is “an act or series of acts that would constitute a misdemeanor or felony against the person as defined in state or federal law . . . if the conduct presents a serious risk of physical injury to another, whether or not those acts have actually resulted in criminal charges….”

 Thus, if a perpetrator actually was criminally charged or could have been criminally charged, the victim could use the VGMVPA to bring her claims in civil court and sue her offender for monetary damages.
 These damages could include economic damages, compensatory damages for emotional distress, punitive damages to punish the wrongdoer, payment for attorneys’ fees and other expenses.

 If you believe you are the victim of gender-motivated violence or sexual harassment at your job contact one of our New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC today for a free consultation.
 Our attorneys have years of experience litigating claims of gender discrimination.
-Working together with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your gender, please give our attorneys a call at (800) 807-2209 for a free consultation.